Software-Development-Pakistan/software-domain-and-technologies/README.md

 # Software Domains and Technologies

-This document is made and maintained for helping software developers and students on [Software Development Pakistan](https://www.facebook.com/groups/softdevpk/) choosing a domain to work in and technologies to learn for it.
+We have always seen students, fresh graduates and software developers looking for guidance and information to choose a particular domain based on theirinterests and scope / industry trends.
+So we have decided to create a guide with listing of all software related domains with short overview with an aim to help and guide others.

+We got the idea from group discussion in [Software Development Pakistan](https://www.facebook.com/groups/softdevpk/).
+Also aim to help the relevant students of [Students Counselling Pakistan](https://www.facebook.com/groups/counsellingpakistan/) group.

 ## Table of Content
 - [Introduction](#introduction)